Marko010101/React-Quizz/README.md

 ## How the Project Works

-The project utilizes the `useReducer` hook to manage state.
+The project now utilizes the Context API along with the `useReducer` hook to manage state.
 Here's an outline of its functionality:

-- **Data Handling**: Data is uploaded to Firebase, and the application fetches it from there, handling errors if they occur.
-Additionally, the data is available as an object and in JSON format in the project folder named "data".
+- **Data Handling**: Data is fetched from a Firebase database and managed using the Context API.
+Upon mounting, the application fetches quiz data asynchronously, displaying a loader component during the loading process and handling errors if they occur.

 - **Quiz Interaction**: Once the data is successfully received, the quiz becomes ready to start.
 Users can then progress through the quiz, one question at a time.
 The progress bar indicates the current question number out of 15, along with the points earned from correct answers.